aptech/docs/docs/CR-csvReadM.rst

 ::

-    //Create file name with full path
-    file = getGAUSSHome() $+ "examples/housing.csv";
+    // Create file name with full path file = getGAUSSHome() $+ "examples/housing.csv";

-    //Row range will be from line 2 to the end of the file
+    // Row range will be from line 2 to the end of the file
-    //If no end to the range is specified, GAUSS will read to the end of the file row_range = 2;
+    // If no end to the range is specified, GAUSS will read to the end of the file row_range = 2;

-    //Load the data from row 2 to the end of the file into 'housing' housing = csvReadM(file, row_range);
+    // Load the data from row 2 to the end of the file into 'housing' housing = csvReadM(file, row_range);

-    //Print the first 5 rows of all columns print housing[1:5,.];
+    // Print the first 5 rows of all columns print housing[1:5,.];

 After the code above, housing should equal: